MCShravan/Fraud-Detection-System-using-AI/README.md

-# Artificial Intelligence Based Methods in Credit Card Fraud Detection
+# Fraud Detection System Using Artificial Intelligence

 This project aims to develop an AI-based system for fraud detection.
 The system utilizes machine learning techniques to identify fraudulent activities in financial transactions.